 The treatments and differences in Varicose Veins & Spider Veins

 What are varicose veins and spider veins?

 Spider veins are similar to varicose veins, but they are smaller.
 They are often red or blue and are closer to the surface of the skin than varicose veins.
-They can look like tree branches or spider webs with their short jagged lines.
-Spider veins can be found on the legs and face.
-They can cover either a very small or very large area of skin.
+They can look like tree branches or spider webs with their short jagged lines and can be found on the calves & thighs.

 What causes varicose veins and spider veins?

 The heart pumps blood filled with oxygen and nutrients to the whole body.
 Arteries carry blood from the heart towards the body parts.
 Veins carry oxygen-poor blood from the body back to the heart.

 The squeezing of leg muscles pumps blood back to the heart from the lower body.
 Veins have valves that act as one-way flaps.
 These valves prevent the blood from flowing backwards as it moves up the legs.
 If the one-way valves become weak, blood can leak back into the vein and collect there.
 This problem is called venous insufficiency.
 Pooled blood enlarges the vein and it becomes varicose.
 Spider veins can also be caused by the backup of blood.

 About 50 to 55% of American women and 40 to 45% of American men suffer from some form of vein problem.
 Varicose veins affect 1 out of 2 people age 50 and older.